n-bruno/iRestore/README.md

 Data carving:

+1. The program will not recover files from a fragmented disk.
-1. Data carving is done hackingly and checks data by sector instead of cluster.
+2. Data carving is done hackingly and checks data by sector instead of cluster.
 Files that start and end in a sector will crash the utility.
-2. File signatures and footers are embedded into the program.
+3. File signatures and footers are embedded into the program.

 Do not use this utlity for serious file recovering.
 Backup your files.